buanet/docs/docs/projects/iobroker-docker-image/docs.md

 #### Detecting Docker environment

 For adapter developers it is now possible to easily detect if ioBroker is running inside the official docker container.
 Please simply check if the file `/opt/scripts/.docker_config/.thisisdocker` exists.
 The content of the file will always tell the image version.

+---

+#### :warning: Work In Progress :warning:

+This documentation is still work in progress.
+If you got any improvements simply let me know by opening an [issue](https://github.com/buanet/docs/issues) or [edit it](https://github.com/buanet/docs/blob/main/docs/projects/iobroker-docker-image/docs.md) by yourself and create a pull request.

+If you got any unanswered questions please join the ioBroker community on Discord, Telegram, Facebook or [ioBroker Forum](https://forum.iobroker.net).